timmybytes-contributing/100DaysOfCode/log.md

 **Today's Progress:** Little time to work today.
 Mostly tweaked a few settings to simplify/tone-down some of the design of the site.
 I need to start working on other projects too or I'm going to get totally consumed with this thing.

 **Link(s) to work:** https://timmybytes.com

+### Day 13: Thursday July 9th, 2020

+**Today's Progress:** Went through a tutorial on SASS via [codeSTACKr](https://www.youtube.com/watch?v=_a5j7KoflTs) to build a mock developer portfolio site.
+Spent some time tinkering with Python again, looking to make a web scraper of some kind on the side of learning the front end.

+**Link(s) to work:** [DevPortfolioSite](https://github.com/timmybytes/WebDevPractice/tree/master/DevProfileSite)